briendeau/GO-Productivity-App/README.md

 Access GO directly in your browser: [ https://briendeau.github.io/GO-Productivity-App/](#)

-**GO** is a sleek, intuitive productivity app designed to help you stay organized, focused, and efficient.
-Whether you're managing tasks, tracking habits, or optimizing your workflow, GO provides the tools you need to get things done.
+**GO** is a sleek, intuitive productivity and discipline accountability app designed to help you stay organized, focused, and efficient with a strategic plan you write out and print each day to keep you on the right path.

 ---